sith0008/Walmart-Sales-forecasting/README.md

 ## M5_Forecasting_main

 The final notebook contains the code for three remaining phases of the project: feature engineering, model training and prediction.
+This project treats the time series prediction as a supervised learning problem, using a gradient boosting framework to make the predictions.